ranjithG03/ranjithG03/README.md

 - I'm Ranjith Kumar
 - I'm interested in Data Analytics
 - I'm currently learning java and C++
-- I'm looking to collaborate on projects related to Big Data Analytics and Data Mining
+- I'm looking to collaborate on projects related to Big Data Analytics,Data Mining and Mechine Learning.
 <!--
 **ranjithG03/ranjithG03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.